 Work with a professional to capture high quality, creative personal branding images aligned to your business brand and compelling for your target market.
 Your photographer should work with you to personalize your session, and help you plan a session that will address your business needs and captivate your ideal client!
-As an example, one of my clients, Lynn Selby, literally consults with governments around the country in one area of practice as well as regularly penning a fashion column for the Baltimore Sun.
+As an example, one of my clients, Lynn Selby, literally consults with governments around the country in one area of practice as well as regularly penning a fashion and lifestyle blog with a growing following.
 Her images need to reflect her varied business interests, as highlighted in this video.

 Make your value proposition early, clear and succinct:

 What problem are you solving?
 For whom?
 From your landing page, tell potential clients or customers what they can expect from working with you.
 What is the experience?
 How are you different than your nearest competitor?
 Try not to focus on price, but value.
 If your cost is higher than your nearest competitors, be even more explicit about the quality of service or product clients will receive by choosing you.
 Don’t overwhelm with too much information, though.
 Brief is better!

 Brag a bit.
 Let clients brag on you:

 Start with the experience you provide, move on to the impact you leave.
 Use video or written testimonials to share both the experience of working with you and the impact of your work.
 Add visuals such as colorful charts to quickly show facts and figures related to you work.

 Keep content updated regularly: